 The word “Christmas” comes from the “Mass of Christ”.
-Christ means Jesus, Mass means death and was coined originally by the Roman Catholic Church.
-The Christ-mass service was allowed to take place after sunset and before the sunrise the next day, so people would have it at midnight.
+Christ means Jesus, Mass means death, and was coined originally by the Roman Catholic Church.
+The Christ-mass service was allowed to take place after sunset and before sunrise the next day, so people would have it at midnight.
 So we get the name Christ-Mass, in short, “Christmas”.
 Christmas is celebrated on 25th December but nobody knows exactly which day Jesus was born because the Bible is silent on Jesus’ birth date.
 The early Christians certainly had many arguments as to when it should be celebrated.

 Christmas has been said to be celebrated on the 25th of December because the winter solstice and pagan Roman festivals took place on this date.
 Since people were already celebrating events, therefore, it was easy to include Christmas in their festivities.

 Another reason that Christmas is celebrated on the 25th of December is that the day Mary was told that she would be having Jesus (The Annunciation Day) was on March 25th and nine months after this is December 25th.

 There are many theories as to why Christmas is celebrated on December 25 (click to read ).
 The first time that Christmas was celebrated on December 25th was in 336A.D. during the time of Roman Emperor Constantine.

 Once again Christmas has come with all its joy.
 Most people are busy decorating houses, windows, and Christmas trees.
 They are getting ready to gift their loved ones, have delicious meals with family and friends, and shout “Merry Christmas”.
 Is this really Christmas?